MykhayloHnatyuk/sdk-plugins/sdk-titanium/mobile/ios/documentation/index.md

 ### Events

-After the install has been tracked, the “trackAction” method is intended to be used to track user actions such as reaching a certain level in a game or making an in-app purchase.
-The “trackAction” method allows you to define the event name dynamically.
+After the install has been tracked, the "trackAction" method is intended to be used to track user actions such as reaching a certain level in a game or making an in-app purchase.
+The "trackAction" method allows you to define the event name dynamically.

     trackAction(String eventIdOrName, boolean isId, String refId, double revenue, String currency)